Baked Bacon Recipe – How to Bake Bacon Two Ways

 - Forget to preheat the oven?
 Just put the bacon in the cold oven, turn it on, and bake slightly longer than directed.

-- Using a wire rack will result in flatter bacon strips, with a little less grease.
+- Using a wire rack: If you would like slightly flatter bacon strips, with a little less grease, use a wire rack.

 - Using a convection oven: Baking 2 pans of bacon at once in a convection oven takes about 20 minutes.